patrickjwoods/blog/_posts/2014-02-13-always-and-not-yet-when-brand-matters-for-startups.markdown

 And there are **external** indicators of those internal realities.
 These include name and logo, website copy, and how you communicate with your team and with customers.

-If the internal and external things two circles in a venn diagram, **brand** is what's found in the overlap.
+> If the internal and external things are two circles in a venn diagram, **brand** is what's found in the overlap.

 I recommend aligning the internal and external brand elements with the stage of your company.